Azure/azure-sdk-for-rust/CONTRIBUTING.md

 - Please ensure that you have obtained an approval from at least one of the code owners before merging.
 - If a reviewer marks your PR as approved along with specific comments, it is expected that those comments will be addressed or resolved prior to merging.
   - One exception is when a comment clearly states that the feedback is optional or just a nit
-  - When in doubt, reach out to the commentor to confirm that they have no concerns with you merging without addressing a comment.
+  - When in doubt, reach out to the commenter to confirm that they have no concerns with you merging without addressing a comment.

 ## Samples